jimrazmus/dir2consul/README.md

 ## Summary

-dir2consul mirrors a file directory to a Consul Key-Value (KV) Store
+dir2consul mirrors a filesystem directory to a Consul Key-Value (KV) Store

 A files path and name, with the file extension removed, becomes the Consul Key while the contents of the file are the Value.
-Note that mirroring is exact which includes removing any Consul Keys that are not present in the source files.
+Note that mirroring is exact which includes *deleting* any Consul Keys that are not present in the source files.
 Hidden files and directories, those beginning with ".", are always skipped.

 ## Configuration

 dir2consul uses environment variables to override default configuration values.
 The variables are:

-* D2C_CONSUL_KEY_PREFIX is the path prefix to prepend to all consul keys.
+* D2C_CONSUL_KEY_PREFIX is the path to prepend to all Consul keys.
 Default: ""
-* D2C_DIRECTORY is the directory we should walk.
+* D2C_DIRECTORY is the directory dir2consul will walk.
 Default: local
 * D2C_IGNORE_DIR_REGEX is a PCRE regular expression that matches directories we ignore when walking the file system.
+The default value is impossible to match.
 Default: "a^"
 * D2C_IGNORE_FILE_REGEX is a PCRE regular expression that matches files we ignore when walking the file system.
 Default: "README.md"

-Consul specific configuration variables are documented [here](https://www.consul.io/docs/commands/index.html#environment-variables).
+Consul specific configuration variables are documented [here](https://www.consul.io/docs/commands/index.html#environment-variables) and may be used to customize dir2consul connectivity to a Consul server.

 ## Running with Docker

+The following command mirrors the present working directory (PWD) to the Consul server KV store under the path "some/specific/kv/path".

 ```
-docker run --env-file=.env jimrazmus/dir2consul:v1.2.0
+docker run -v $(PWD):/local \
+  --env CONSUL_HTTP_ADDR=consul.example.com:8500 \
+  --env D2C_CONSUL_KEY_PREFIX=some/specific/kv/path \
+  jimrazmus/dir2consul:v1.2.0
 ```

-## Vault Policy

-dir2consul needs a Vault policy that allows the service to modify Consul KV data.

-*example policy TBD*

 ## Contributing